reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 The data stored in the shard is called a record.

 Each shard contains a sequence of data records.
-Each data record has a sequence number that is assigned by Kinesis Data Streams.
+Each data record has a sequence number that is assigned by the Kinesis Data Stream.

 ### Creating a Kinesis Data Stream

-Let us first create our data stream where we can send our data.
+Let us first create our data stream where we can send streaming data from various data sources.

-We can create a Kinesis data stream either by using the AWS Kinesis Data Streams Management Console, from the [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/) or using the `CreateStream` operation of AWS SDK.
+We can create a Kinesis data stream either by using the [AWS Kinesis Data Streams Management Console](https://ap-southeast-2.console.aws.amazon.com/kinesis/home?region=ap-southeast-2#/streams/create), from the [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/) or using the `CreateStream` operation of Kinesis Data Streams API from the AWS SDK.

 We can also use [AWS CloudFormation](https://reflectoring.io/getting-started-with-aws-cloudformation/) or [AWS CDK](https://reflectoring.io/getting-started-with-aws-cdk/) to create a data stream as part of an infrastructure-as-code project.

-Our code for creating a data stream with AWS SDK for Java looks like this:
+Our code for creating a data stream with the Kinesis Data Streams API looks like this:

 ```java
 public class DataStreamResourceHelper {